Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - My car is ten years old.

-mid- No hyphen unless a capitalized word follows: mid-April, mid-Atlantic, midterm, midsemester.
-Use a hyphen when mid- precedes a figure: mid-30s
+No hyphen unless a capitalized word follows: mid-April, mid-Atlantic, midterm, midsemester.
+Use a hyphen when mid- precedes a figure: mid-30s.

-multi.
 The rules in prefixes apply but in general, use no hyphen: multimodal, multilateral, multimillion, multicolored.
+However, multi-lane is the exception for the use of a hyphen.

 right of way; rights of way; right of ways